ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 ## Test ssh connection to VM

-Login with ssh and get the hostname with
+Login with vagrant ssh and get the hostname with

 ```shell
 vagrant ssh -c hostname